lordofthemorning-DM/raiders-of-the-serpent-sea/content/4. Classes and Archetypes/Archetypes/Militant.md

 At 7th level, you may perform any one of the following once on your turn without spending an action in addition to your normal free object interaction:
 - Draw and wield a weapon, two weapons, or a weapon and shield.
 - Stow a weapon, two weapons, or a weapon and shield that you are wielding.
-- Do both, exchanging one set of wielded gear for another.
+- Do both, exchanging one set of wielded gear for another. <br>
 You may use this feature between attacks in the Attack action.
 For example you may make an attack with a longsword and shield against an adjacent enemy and then switch to a crossbow and fire at a distant one with your second attack.

 ### Advanced Training